tenjin/tenjin-ios-sdk/README.md

 ## <a id="skadnetwork-and-conversion-value"></a> SKAdNetwork and Conversion value

-As part of <a href="https://developer.apple.com/documentation/storekit/skadnetwork">SKAdNetwork</a>, we created wrapper methods for `registerAppForAdNetworkAttribution()` and <a href="https://developer.apple.com/documentation/storekit/skadnetwork/3566697-updateconversionvalue">`updateConversionValue(_:)`</a>.
+As part of <a href="https://developer.apple.com/documentation/storekit/skadnetwork">SKAdNetwork</a>, we created wrapper method for <a href="https://developer.apple.com/documentation/storekit/skadnetwork/3919928-updatepostbackconversionvalue">`updatePostbackConversionValue(_:)`</a>.
-Our methods will register the equivalent SKAdNetwork methods and also send the conversion values to our servers.
+Our method will register the equivalent SKAdNetwork methods and also send the conversion values to our servers.

-updateConversionValue(\_:) 6 bit value should correspond to the in-app event and shouldn’t be entered as binary representation but 0-63 integer.
+updatePostbackConversionValue(\_:) 6 bit value should correspond to the in-app event and shouldn’t be entered as binary representation but 0-63 integer.
 Please refer to [this][21] page for how to implement conversion values.

 ```objectivec
 #import "TenjinSDK.h"